JPStrydom/Crypto-Trading-Bot/README.md

 See the source code for a more detailed description.

+## Donations

+If you found this project helpful and would like to support me, you can donate to one of the following crypto addresses:

+* **BTC**: 1E3xMaoFfuk52HaCb7KRbHmezeUumcyRjy
+* **ETH**: 0x6D5f8775Dc844D8B1E6f2359abF9939E75A7A225

 ## Liability
 I am not your financial adviser, nor is this tool.
 Use this program cautiously as it will trade with your crypto-currencies.